ronrothjr/The-Spiral-of-Becoming/README.md

 ## **The Beautiful Recursion**

-The Spiral of Becoming is itself becoming.
+The Threads of Becoming is itself becoming.
 It demonstrates its own teaching \- that everything is in process, nothing is final, and creative tension generates new possibilities.

 This openness doesn't weaken the framework \- it's what makes it trustworthy.
 People can engage knowing they're not being recruited into a fixed system but invited into a living practice.